 How will golf respond to the pace of change?

-Matthew Pitt, founder of Social Golf Australia and Bushranger Golf, gives an industry insider’s perspective on current trends in the game and future directions for golf participation in Australia.
+Matthew Pitt, founder of Social Golf Australia, gives an industry insider’s perspective on current trends in the game and future directions for golf participation in Australia.

 Australian golf is in the process of a paradigm shift in the way amateur golfers are engaging with the game.
 Club memberships and overall participation are declining and, as the versatile adapt and the inflexible are left behind, courses and clubs are closing and new participation options are emerging in the market.